 Division of Motor Vehicles (DMV) Points for Eluding Conviction

 The DMV assigns points on the driving record of those convicted of Eluding Police.
 It is a six (6) point conviction for misdemeanor and felony eluding.
 The points stays on the driving record for two years.
 The conviction for felony eluding stays on the driving record for eleven (11) years.
 The conviction for misdemeanor eluding stays on the driving record for three (3) years.

 The criminal conviction stays on the criminal record (CCRE) of the accused permanently.

 Virginia Law Allows "Stacking of Charges" From Driving Conduct

 In addition, Virginia law code §46.2-817 allows the driver to be prosecuted for other traffic offenses that occurred during the encounter with police.
-For example, the driver may be cited for Reckless Driving by Speed, Driving Under the Influence, Speeding, Hit and Run, etc. This allows the officer to "stack up" charges against the driver.
+For example, the driver may be cited for Reckless Driving by Speed, Driving Under the Influence, Speeding, Hit and Run, etc in addition to the Eluding charge.
+This allows the officer to "stack up" charges against the driver.
 Usually felony eluding charges include multiple other tickets, including Failure to Obey a Highway Sign, Reckless Driving, etc.

 Affirmative Defense to Felony Eluding Charge